Lafarge-Holcim Cement Plant Shutdown

 $$ \begin{aligned} tCO_2/day &= {tCO_2/year \over 365} \\[5pt] &= {403,211\over 365} \\[5pt] &= 1,104.7 \end{aligned} $$

-After the date of the shutdown, the cement plant was projected to be inoperative for several weeks 1.
-To calculate the tCO2 lost per day, a conservative range of two, four, and eight weeks was factored in to estimate the tCO2/day: 14 days, 28 days, and 56 days.
+Following the shutdown, the cement plant was projected to be inoperative for “several weeks”1.
+To calculate the tCO2 lost per day, a range of two to four weeks was factored in to estimate the tCO2/day: 14 days to 28 days.

-Assuming that the factory was shut down for two weeks, halting cement production on day 1 of the action prevents the resultant CO2 from being released for the full 14 days.
+Assuming that the factory was shut down for 3 weeks (the midpoint of this range), halting cement production on day 1 of the action prevents the resultant CO2 from being released for the full 21 days.
 This can be thought of as storing this CO2 for this entire period.
-Halting the production on day 2 can be thought of as storing the CO2 for 13 days.
-Halting production on day 3 means 12 days of stored CO2, and so on.
-The sequence of days between 14 and 1 must be multiplied by the CO2 emissions that are delayed for each daily batch of cement that is held up at the facility.
-The same logic was applied to calculate for four and eight weeks as a potential range of emissions.
+Halting the production on day 2 can be thought of as storing the CO2 for 20 days.
+Halting production on day 3 means 19 days of stored CO2, and so on.
+The total delayed CO2 emissions equals the sum of each day's emissions, multiplied by the number of days it was stored.

 $$ \begin{aligned} tonne_{years}CO_2 &= {\sum_{n=1}^{days}{{tCO_2/day} \times n} \over 365} \\[5pt] &= {\sum_{n=1}^{56} {1,104.7 \times n ≥ x ≥ \sum_{n=1}^{14} 1,104.7 \times n}\over 365} \\[5pt] &= 4830.4 ≥ x ≥ 317.8 \end{aligned} $$